I shared my two favorite running shoes for pregnancy and a few other options to consider for extra support and shock absorption!

 1. New Balance Beacon

-The New Balance Beacon are, by far, my favorite pair for pregnancy running.
-While I had never worn this shoe before pregnancy, it quickly became my new favorite as my body craved a little more cushion compared to my usual Nike Pegasus and Adidas Bostons.
+The New Balance Beacons were, by far, my favorite pair for pregnancy running.
+While I had never worn this shoe before pregnancy, it quickly became my favorite as my body craved a little more cushion compared to my usual Nike Pegasus and Adidas Bostons.
 And now that I’m running postpartum, I STILL love these the best!

 New Balance pitches these as a shoe with ample midsole height for a soft, incredibly lightweight ride.
 And I’d agree with that description.
-These keep my feet comfortable on my runs these days, which is truly all I can ask.
+These kept my feet comfortable on my runs, which was truly all I could ask for.
 The toe box is generous and the upper is stretchy to accommodate puffy feet.
-And I’m definitely craving more cushion, but I’ve found that it’s difficult to find shoes with cushion that are also lightweight.
+And at the time I was definitely craving more cushion, but I found that it was difficult to find shoes with cushion that are also lightweight.
 Well, these really hit the mark and balance that perfectly.
 All around, these are amazing.